 Vinicius Kauê Ferreira – Federal University of Rio de Janeiro

-Mariane da Silva Pisani – University of Tocantins
+Mariane da Silva Pisani – Federal University of Piauí

 Estevão Rafael Fernandes – Federal University of Rondônia

 Virgínia Squizani Rodrigues – Federal University of Santa Catarina

 Fernando José Ciello – Federal University of Roraima